kyrie-louy/kyrie-louy.github.io/_pages/about.md

   - /about.html
 ---

-I am a ~~first-~~ ~~second-~~ third-year Ph.D. student in [Computer Science](https://www.cs.cityu.edu.hk/) at [the City University of Hong Kong](https://www.cityu.edu.hk/), advised by Prof. [Jianping Wang](https://www.cs.cityu.edu.hk/~jianwang/).
-My research interest lies in autonomous driving security, sensor security and uncertainty estimation.
-I am especially excited by **robust perception, prediction algorithms** for autonomous driving.
+I am a ~~first-~~ ~~second-~~ ~~third~~ fourth-year Ph.D. student in [Computer Science](https://www.cs.cityu.edu.hk/) at [the City University of Hong Kong](https://www.cityu.edu.hk/), advised by Prof. [Jianping Wang](https://www.cs.cityu.edu.hk/~jianwang/).
+My research focuses on the intersection of autonomous driving security, sensor security, and uncertainty estimation, with a particular interest in **robust perception and prediction algorithms** for autonomous driving.

-Prior to this, I earned my Bachelor’s degree in Computer Science from the City University of Hong Kong.
+Prior to my , I earned my Bachelor’s degree in Computer Science from the City University of Hong Kong.
 I was fortunate to work with Prof. [Jianping Wang](https://www.cs.cityu.edu.hk/~jianwang/) on adversarial attacks against autonomous driving.

+If you’re interested in this field, I also help maintain the [Awesome-Autonomous-Driving-Security](https://github.com/ideasplus/Awesome-Autonomous-Driving-Security) paper list—feel free to check it out!

 # Education